henke37/window-follower/troubleshooting.md

 That's by design.
 Due to the black magic used in this plugin, changes in OBS may require adjusting the code in this plugin to match.

-## I can't move the source on the scene
+## I can't move the scene item

 This plugin moves the scene item for you.
 Use the boundrary settings to control where it can position the source.

-## The source left the set boundraries
+## The scene item left the set boundraries

 That's by design.
 If the window leaves the monitor, so will the scene item.

 Use the "keep in bounds" setting if you dislike this.

-## The scene object doesn't move when the window moves.
+## The scene item doesn't move when the window moves.

-Check that the boundrary settings doesn't have a zero width or height.
+Check that the boundrary settings doesn't have a width or height of zero.

 ## Strange behavior on multi monitor setups